thiagowfx/thiagowfx.github.io/content/posts/2015-01-07-the-eudyptula-challenge.md

 vermagic:       3.17.6-1-ARCH SMP preempt mod_unload modversions
 ```

-After that, I&#8217;ve sent everything I should to <i>little</i>, and today I got its reply, about the second task.
+After that, I&#8217;ve sent everything I should to _little_, and today I got its reply, about the second task.
 So, let&#8217;s go…

 ## What have I learned with this task?